paullally/Word-Connect/README.md

 At the end of this a game over heading will appear along with your score and a button to play again.

 ### **Form page**
-This page is a form that allows a user to input 16 words and 4 links 4 words perlink, Once they have submitted the form it will post that data to a google sheet through the google sheets api allowing me to review the form input to see if its appropriate to add to the game
+This page is a form that allows a user to input 16 words and 4 links 4 words perlink, Once they have submitted the form it will post that data to a google sheet through the fetch api allowing me to review the form input to see if its appropriate to add to the game

 ### **Future Features**